 Senator Menendez’s career has been a tribute to his desire to protect the powerless from the powerful and ensure fairness for every American.
 He led the fight in Congress to make sure New Jersey received its fair share of recovery funds to help communities rebuild after Superstorm Sandy, chaired Senate Banking Committee hearings to hold the administration accountable for getting relief resources out of Washington, and passed landmark bipartisan legislation providing relief to homeowners hit with unreasonably high flood insurance premiums.

 The son of immigrants, Bob understands the importance of New Jersey’s Liberty State Park, in the shadow of Ellis Island and the Statue of Liberty, at the gateway for millions of immigrants who came to this nation seeking the American Dream and a better life for them and their children.
 That’s why he was one of eight Senators who wrote and fought for comprehensive immigration reform legislation that passed the Senate in 2013 with an overwhelming bipartisan show of support.

-Bob received his B.A. from St. Peter's College in Jersey City and his law degree from Rutgers University.
-He currently lives in Englewood Cliffs with his wife, Nadine, and has two children, Alicia and Robert Jr., and the proud grandfather of Evangelina, Ofelia and Olivia.
+Bob received his B.A. from St. Peter’s College in Jersey City and his law degree from Rutgers University.
+He currently lives in Bergen County with his wife Nadine.
+He’s the father of two children, Alicia and Robert Jr., and the proud grandfather of Evangelina, Ofelia and Olivia.